-In 1984/5, a turbulent time in the UK, Peter reported on the 12-month coal industry strike.
+In the mid-1980s, a turbulent time in the UK, Peter reported on the 12-month coal industry strike.
 It led to him interviewing leading political and union figures - including the Prime Minister, Margaret Thatcher.
 He also covered the Cleveland Child Abuse scandal - a story involving the alleged mis-reporting of child abuse by local doctors.

 After joining the BBC, in 1988, Peter worked on BBC Radio 4's Today Programme, The World at One and PM.
 He covered the Lockerbie Pan Am bombing and the Hillsborough football disaster.